 Originally two separate companies founded in Germany and the US over a century ago, Linde is a chemical company formed by the merger of these two companies in 2018.
 The resulting company, Linde plc, was incorporated in Ireland, with its headquarters being located in Guilford, England.

-Linde serves its customers in multiple different areas ranging from healthcare and petroleum refining to fibreoptics, chemicals and many more.
+Linde serves its customers in multiple different areas ranging from healthcare and petroleum refining to fibre optics, chemicals and many more.
 Despite this, Linde’s core business is still processing plants that extract or produce gas, being the global leader in industrial gas production.
-It manufactures and distributes many gasses that include oxygen, nitrogen, helium and many more.
+It manufactures and distributes many gases that, include oxygen, nitrogen, helium and many more.

 Over the years, HSBC has found itself amidst multiple controversies, for which it has been fined multiple times.
 These include several accounts of money laundering and the setup of large-scale tax avoidance schemes.